-It’s also possible to support the Foundation to Decrease World Suck throughout the year via Tab for a Cause, a browser extension that raises money for charities every time you open a new tab.
+It’s also possible to support the Foundation to Decrease World Suck throughout the year by donating directly, participating in corporate giving, or via Tab for a Cause, a browser extension that raises money for charities every time you open a new tab.

 How much has Project for Awesome raised for charity?

-The Project for Awesome has raised more than $17 million for dozens of charities since its founding, including the more than $3.2 million raised in 2022.
+As of 2023, The Project for Awesome has raised more than $20 million for dozens of charities since its founding.

 How To Get Involved in P4A